 Check out my Must Have Microfiber Products Recommendation, where you can find the best towels for cleaning.

-Rain-X (check the price on Amazon) is a great water repellent coating to protect the outside car windows, and to give them extra shine.
+Rain-X (check the price now) is a great water-repellent coating to protect the exterior car windows and give them extra shine.

-I have put a clay bar as an optional choice since not everybody needs to clay the car windows.
+I have made a clay bar an optional choice since not everybody needs to clay the car windows.

 Can You Use Household Window Cleaner?